amazon-ion/ion-docs/_books/ion-1-1/src/glossary.md

 A transformation function that accepts some number of streams of values, and produces a stream of values.

 **macro definition**<br/>
-Specifies a macro in terms of a _signature_ and a _template_.
+Specifies a macro in terms of a _template_.

-**macro reference**<br/>
-Identifies a macro for invocation or exporting.
-Must always be unambiguous.
-Lexically scoped.
-Cannot be a "forward reference" to a macro that is declared later in the document;
-these are not legal.

 **module**<br/>
 The data entity that defines and exports both symbols and macros.